Cbannon35/Arduino-ChucK-Framework/README.md

 ## Usage

-1. Find an instrument int the Instruments folder.
+1. Find an instrument in the Instruments folder.
-2. Upload its `Arduino/[instrument].ino` sketch to your Arduino.
+2. Upload its `[instrument]/[instrument].ino` sketch to your Arduino.
 3. Run the `[instrumet].ck` script in ChucK.

 🛠️ GUI coming soon 🛠️